Drachrefelouni/Deep-Learning/README.md

     - Short Description: A convolutional neural network architecture characterized by a series of convolutional and pooling layers, known for its simplicity and effectiveness.
     - Reference: [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556)

-Feel free to copy these descriptions into your README.md file to provide a brief overview of each architecture.
-Don't forget to update the references with the appropriate links to the original papers.